Our idea of normality has changed beyond recognition in a matter of weeks.

 There’s no doubt that the post-coronavirus landscape is going to take some getting used to.
 When we do venture outside again, it won’t be into the same world we left behind in the middle of March 2020.

 For a start, there will be a lot more surveillance.
 Government apps will track our movement and our health to keep the virus at bay.

-That’s why keeping them secure will be a crucial objective in the months ahead.
+That’s why protecting tracking apps must be a crucial objective in the months ahead.

 A new era of surveillance

 The Chinese state’s measures to tackle the coronavirus pandemic won’t have surprised many people.
 After all, they’ve built up a surveillance system over time.
 A lot of the pieces were already in place.